 Lockers are available for camera storage on a first-come, first-served basis.
 Media should bring their own locks.

-After a match is completed, media will be notified whether interviews will be held in the Mixed Zone ground-level corral just outside the stadium’s NE corner or in the Interview Room, located in the Media Center.
+After a match is completed, media will be notified whether interviews will be held in the Mixed Zone ground-level corral just outside the stadium’s NE corner or in the Interview Room, located near the Media Center.
 Mixed Zone interviews take place directly after a match while those in the Interview Room may be delayed for a player cooling off period (interview times are announced in the Media Center).
 Entry to both areas is limited to working media.
-ATP rep Greg Sharko will bring players to all interview locations following matches of interest.
-Please fill out a request form with Sharko if you need to schedule an interview.
+ATP rep Joshua Rey will bring players to all interview locations following matches of interest.
+Please fill out a request form with Rey if you need to schedule an interview.
 Note: TV stations are limited to a reporter and cameraman in interview areas.

 ITWA members should request a credential for Players Lounge access.

 Official Tournament Photographers: Andrew Patron (Head Photographer), Bill Kallenberg, and Gina Fontana